The 9 Most Important Trout Rigs (With Pictures)

 - Rigs that enable you to cast and actively retrieve an artificial lure

-While these three types of rigs cover almost all trout fishing applications, they come in a variety of different shapes and forms, each of which is best suited for slightly different applications.
+While these three types of fishing rigs cover almost all trout fishing applications, they come in a variety of different shapes and forms, each of which is best suited for slightly different trout fishing setups.

 So if you’re a beginner, chances are that you’re confused about all the different options of rigging for trout.

-However, the great thing is that you can get started with just two or three of the most versatile trout rigs, and then add more specialized ones once you know what kind or setup works best for your pond, lake or stream.
+However, the great thing is that you can get started with just a couple of the most versatile trout fishing rigs, and then add more specialized rigs once you know what kind or rig works best for your pond, lake or stream.

-Now let’s look at each of the most important trout rigs in more detail, to help you choose the best one for your purposes.
+Now let’s look at each of the most important trout rigs in more detail, to help you choose the best rig for your purposes.

-Bobber rigs are among the most effective trout fishing setups, and work especially well in shallow ponds and streams, as well as in shallow bays of bigger lakes, and basically in any situation where trout are active close to the water surface.
+Bobber rigs are among the most effective trout fishing set ups, and work especially well when fishing in shallow ponds and streams, as well as in shallow bays of bigger lakes, or basically in any situation where trout are active close to the water surface.

 Now let’s look at the two main types of bobber rigging for trout.